ssmirr/Notebooks/provision/do.md

 #### Requests and Responses

-Once you send a request to a server, you will get back a [response](https://www.tutorialspoint.com/http/http_message_examples.htm) typically is composed of several parts: including headers, status code, and body.
+Once you send a request to a server, you will get back a [response](https://www.tutorialspoint.com/http/http_message_examples.htm).
+A response typically is composed of several parts: including headers, status code, and body.

 <img src="https://github.com/CSC-510/REST/blob/master/img/http.png?raw=true" width=50%>